stnlylee/WebApiDemo/Readme.md

 To generate testing coverage report:

+You need to install `coverlet.msbuild` from Nuget for testing project

 Run this command to generate `coverage.cobertura.xml` in the project folder, it's a common format that other software or SAAS can recognize, eg. if you want to integrate **SonarQube** https://www.sonarqube.org/ to CI/CD pipeline

 `dotnet test /p:CollectCoverage=true /p:CoverletOutputFormat=cobertura`